Ketogenic Diet: Your Complete Guide and Meal Plan to Ketosis

-The ketogenic diet or ketosis diet is one of the most popular methods of losing weight.
-It does not only bring several health benefits to our body but it also improves the emotional and mental state of a person.
+The ketogenic diet or ketosis diet plan is one of the most popular methods to lose weight.
+It does not only bring several health benefits to the body but it also improves the emotional and mental state of a person.

 The ketogenic diet requires low-carb, adequate protein, and high-fat while it burns body fats.
 It has three types which are the standard, cyclical, and targeted ketogenic diet.

-Most of us live in high levels of carbohydrates to function and our bodies use glucose or sugar as energy.
-Glucose cannot be produced by our body therefore, we eat foods that have glucose.
+Most of us consume high levels of carbohydrates to function every day.
+Our bodies use glucose or sugar as energy.
+Glucose does not produce naturally in our body, therefore we need to eat foods rich in glucose.
 Our body can only store glucose good for 24 hours in our liver and tissues.
 Once we stop consuming foods with glucose, our body will burn fat instead.

 Ketosis is easy to achieve and it is straightforward.
-However, it can be confusing and complicated especially if it is your first time hearing the terminology.
-To guide you, here are some of the things you need to learn and to do:
+However, it can be confusing and complicated especially if it is your first time to hear such term.
+To guide you, here are some of the things you need to know:

-- Restrict protein consumption: Another feature is to limit protein intake.
-If you have too much protein, ketosis will be limited.
+If you have too much protein, ketosis is limited.
 Ideally, you can eat between 0.6 grams to 0.8 grams of protein per pound lean body mass.

 Benefits of Ketogenic Diet

 There are multiple benefits of the ketogenic diet.
 The first benefit is to help in weight loss.
-Nowadays, the majority of people are obsessed with losing weight to fit in the society and to prevent diseases.
+Nowadays, the majority of people are obsessed with losing weight to fit the demands of the society and to prevent diseases.

 In addition, it enables you to have enough energy for a whole day of activities such as taking examinations, working in the farm, and lifting weights in the gym.